IKIAM-NPL/U_sagittifolia_tubers/Noteboks/Total_Metabolite_Statistic.md

     ## data:  cont_phe by rep_phe
     ## Bartlett's K-squared = 1.2298, df = 2, p-value = 0.5407

-Because of p-value is 0.5407, and its mayor to 0.05, we accept (H0).
+Because the p-value is 0.5407 and its mayor is 0.05, we accept (H0).
-Therefore, samples have same varinces.
+Therefore, the samples had equal variance.

 ``` r
 # To total flavonoid content